Mythetech/Mythetech.Framework/README.md

 ## Features

 - Custom components to either deliver a unique experience or style
-- Built on top of MudBlazor for consistent styling, behavior, and themeing system
+- Built on top of MudBlazor for consistent styling, behavior, and theming system
 - CSS utility classes that work with existing MudBlazor variables
+- In-memory message bus for decoupled communication
+- Settings framework with auto-discovery and persistence
+- Extensible plugin system with storage and state management
+- AI generator integration for LLM-powered features
+- Desktop support via [Hermes](https://github.com/Mythetech/Hermes) (recommended) or Photino
-- .NET 9.0 support
+- .NET 10.0 support
 - Comprehensive test coverage

 ## Project Structure